manolaz/solana-states-bloat/README.md

 ### 1.1.
 The Account Model and Its On-Chain Footprint

-Solana's architectural design prioritizes **## 6.
-Architectural Proposal III:## 8.
-A Multi-Criteria Analysis of Proposed SolutionsA Generalized Verifiable Off-Chain Data Protocoligh throughput** through parallel transaction processing, a fundamental choice directly tied to its account model.¹ Unlike monolithic blockchains that process transactions sequentially, Solana's "SeaLevel" runtime isolates account data, enabling multiple contracts to execute concurrently without global locks to prevent state collisions.¹ This approach, while driving Solana's exceptional speed and scalability, creates a systemic challenge: **every piece of account data**, regardless of size or access frequency, must be stored fully on-chain and replicated indefinitely across all validator nodes.
+Solana's architectural design prioritizes **high throughput** through parallel transaction processing, a fundamental choice directly tied to its account model.¹ Unlike monolithic blockchains that process transactions sequentially, Solana's "SeaLevel" runtime isolates account data, enabling multiple contracts to execute concurrently without global locks to prevent state collisions.¹ This approach, while driving Solana's exceptional speed and scalability, creates a systemic challenge: **every piece of account data**, regardless of size or access frequency, must be stored fully on-chain and replicated indefinitely across all validator nodes.

 The consequence is a **rapidly expanding blockchain state**, known as "state bloat."
 This is not merely an inconvenience but an accelerating, systemic threat to the network's long-term viability.
 The architectural trade-off for speed and concurrency directly correlates with the on-chain data replication burden.
 As network activity and account numbers grow, this burden escalates non-linearly, exerting immense pressure on validators' hardware and operational capabilities.
 Addressing this foundational trade-off requires a strategic, enduring solution.